rjrudin/marklogic-junit/examples/simple-ml-gradle/README.md

 You'll still be able to leverage all of the testing support in AbstractMarkLogicTest.

-### Optional - configuring ml-unit-test
+### Optional - configuring marklogic-unit-test

-If you'd like to write and execute ml-unit-test test modules, add the following to your build.gradle file as well (grab the latest version for both dependencies):
+If you'd like to write and execute marklogic-unit-test test modules, add the following to your build.gradle file as well (grab the latest version for both dependencies):

-    mlRestApi "com.marklogic:ml-unit-test-modules:0.11.1"
+    mlRestApi "com.marklogic:marklogic-unit-test-modules:0.12.0"
-    testCompile "com.marklogic:ml-unit-test-client:0.11.1"
+    testCompile "com.marklogic:marklogic-unit-test-client:0.12.0"

 In addition, add the following to gradle.properties so that you can store test modules in a directory separate from your application modules: